 Created social media copy content for Downtown Music Festival [Facebook, Twitter, & Instagram]

-Most production interns list "video production," "production intern," and "production process" as skills on their resumes.
-We go into more details on the most important production internship responsibilities here:
+Most production interns use their skills in "video production," "production intern," and "production process" to do their jobs.
+You can find more detail on essential production internship responsibilities here:

 Assembly line workers are factory or production floor employees who work on putting together company products.
 They are assigned to work on a specific part of the product.
 Once they are done, they should hand it over to the next person on the line.
 They ensure the quality of the product by doing their part consistently.
 They also manage the inventory of the features they handle.
 Assembly line workers should work conscientiously so that the assembly line will remain unbroken.
 They should be familiar with occupational safety and health practices to ensure that the production floor remains safe for all the workers.

-There are some key differences in responsibilities as well.
-For example, a production internship responsibilities require skills like "video production," "production intern," "powerpoint," and "audio board."
+There are some key differences in the responsibilities of each position.
+For example, production internship responsibilities require skills like "video production," "production intern," "powerpoint," and "audio board."
 Meanwhile a typical assembly line worker has skills in areas such as "assembly line production," "safety procedures," "quality checks," and "pallet jack."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A Generator Worker is in charge of operating generator systems on a daily basis, ensuring efficiency and smooth workflow.
 Their responsibilities include performing installations and adjustments, understanding blueprints and schematics, and performing regular maintenance checks to ensure efficiency.
 There are also instances when they perform clerical support tasks such as answering inquiries, organizing files, and preparing progress reports for managers.
 A Generator Worker must maintain an active communication line with staff for a safe and smooth workflow.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that production internship responsibilities requires skills like "video production," "production intern," "production process," and "powerpoint."
-But a generator worker might use skills, such as, "pallet jack," "safety rules," "safety standards," and "customer service."
+For example, resumes show us that production internship responsibilities requires skills like "video production," "production intern," "production process," and "powerpoint."
+But a generator worker might use other skills in their typical duties, such as, "pallet jack," "safety rules," "safety standards," and "customer service."

 On average, generator workers earn a lower salary than production interns.
-There are industries that support higher salaries in each profession respectively.
+Some industries support higher salaries in each profession.
 Interestingly enough, generator workers earn the most pay in the finance industry with an average salary of $37,605.
-Whereas, production interns have higher paychecks in the energy industry where they earn an average of $35,329.
+Whereas production interns have higher pay in the energy industry, with an average salary of $35,329.generator workers earn similar levels of education than production interns in general.
+They're 2.8% less likely to graduate with a Master's Degree and 0.2% less likely to earn a Doctoral Degree.Production internship vs. Line up worker

 The Responsibilities of a Line-Up Worker varies upon the organization or industry.
 Still, most of the tasks revolve around doing manual work such as loading and unloading heavy shipments, operating various devices and machines of different sizes, assist in maintenance and assembling, and coordinating with teammates and reporting to supervisors.
 Furthermore, the duties of a Line-Up Worker may involve climbing up and working at high platforms, monitoring inventory of items, and maintaining a well-organized and neat working environment.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from production internship resumes include skills like "video production," "production intern," "powerpoint," and "audio board," whereas a line up worker might be skilled in "line assembly," "pallet jack," "safety procedures," and "perform routine maintenance. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from production internship resumes include skills like "video production," "production intern," "powerpoint," and "audio board," whereas a line up worker is more likely to list skills in "line assembly," "pallet jack," "safety procedures," and "perform routine maintenance. "